Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost analysis for Max- -Cut and TSP

 \subsubsection{X-QAOA}

 The QUBO takes the form~\cite{tabi2020quantum}

 We start in a superposition of all states, and the mixer is $X$-rotations applied on all qubits.

 The number of qubits (spins) and the effective space size are $nK$.
 The number of 2-local Pauli terms, and thus gates and parameterized gates is at most $n\binom{K}{2}+ \binom{n}{2} K = \order{n^2K}$.
 Note that 1-local Pauli terms are insignificant for this analysis.
 For depth implementation note that the first part can be implemented with depth $\order{K}$, because for each $i$ one can implement $\bigl( 1 - \sum_{k=1}^K b_{i,k} \bigr)^2$ independently, and each such term can be implemented in $\order{K}$ \cite{o2019generalized}.
-Similarly one can implement the objective part, as for each fixed $k$, the part $\sum_{\substack{i,j=1\\i\neq j}}^n W_{ij} b_{i,k} b_{j,k}$ can be implemented in $\order{n}$ depth.
+Similarly one can implement the objective part, as for each fixed $k$, the part $\sum_{\substack{i,j=1\\i\neq j}}^n W_{i,j} b_{i,k} b_{j,k}$ can be implemented in $\order{n}$ depth.
 Thus the total depth is $\order{n+K} = \order{n}$.
 Note that the depth estimation is tight given the number of qubits and gates.

-On LNN, one can implement the Ising model above using the swap network \cite{o2019generalized} which results in $\order{nK}$ depth.
+On LNN, one can implement the cost Hamiltonian above using the swap network \cite{o2019generalized} which results in $\order{nK}$ depth.
 To show this is optimal, we will use the Theorem~\ref{theorem:depth-lowerbound-lnn-constant-radius}.
-It is enough to show that any pair of spins can be connected with a path of length at most 2 on the graph representing the QUBO (Ising model) interactions.
+It is enough to show that any pair of spins can be connected with a path of length at most 2 on the graph representing the QUBO (2-local cost Hamiltonian) interactions.
 Let $(s_{i,k},s_{i',k'})$ be pair of different spins.
 If $i=i'$ or $k=k'$, then spins are connected by an edge, respectively thanks to the constraint part and the objective part.
 Otherwise, the path is $s_{i,k} \to s_{i,k'} \to s_{i',k'}$.

 For the energy span, note that we have

 which ultimately gives us the upper bound $\order{n^2K}$ for the maximum energy.
 This is tight which can be shown by taking $b_{i,k}\equiv 1$.
 Note that the minimal energy is positive and at most $n\|W\|_\infty=\order{n}$ which can be shown by fixing all colors to 1.
 This shows the energy span is $\order{n^2 K-n} =\order{n^2K}$, which is tight.